Biodesign Sprint: Biodigital Futures

 See the 2021 Winners

-Biodesign Sprint: Ocean Futures is a thematic entry point to the world of biodesign where student teams from around the world will develop and present a design project that uses biological principles to envision a more sustainable Anthropocene Ocean.
-Suitable projects include practical solutions and prototypes, bioart responses to oceanic phenomena, and speculative design projects that address complex systems.
+Biodesign Sprint: Biodigital Futures is a thematic entry point to the world of biodesign where design teams from around the world will develop and present a project that uses biological and computational processes to imagine technical possibilities.
+Suitable projects include practical solutions and prototypes, bioart responses to hybrid biocomputational systems, and speculative designs.

-Over the course of two months, students will develop projects that illustrate how biologically informed design can be leveraged to address pressing environmental and social issues related to the oceans, ocean life, and aquatic industries.
-Students and instructors enrolled in the program will benefit from access to a curated resource library, special webinars, and the broader Biodesign Challenge network, in addition to competing for special prizes and recognition for their projects.
-At the end of the program in December, students will present their ideas before a judging panel composed of international experts in design, biology, and the bioeconomy.
+Over the course of two months, design teams will develop projects that illustrate how biologically informed design coupled with advanced computational technologies can be leveraged to address pressing environmental and social issues.
+Teams enrolled in the program will benefit from access to a curated resource library, special webinars, and access to the broader Biodesign Challenge network.
+At the end of the program in December, teams will present their ideas before a judging panel composed of international experts and compete for prizes.

 What is the Biodesign Sprint?